What is anxiety?

 How does anxiety affect children?

-Psychosomatic complaints are particularly common in children.
-Psychosomatic complaints are physical ailments that are emotionally and mentally driven.
-These physical ailments usually don’t do better with physical or medical treatment.
+Psychosomatic complaints are particularly common in kids.
+Psychosomatic complaints are problems in the physical body that are emotionally and mentally driven.
 For example, a bellyache every day may cause bowel problems.
-A parent or caregiver may offer medication to help ease the belly pain but find it is unsuccessful.
-The reason for this is because the physical ailment is emotionally or mentally fueled.
+A parent or caregiver may offer medication to help ease the belly pain but find it’s not helping.
+The reason the meds don’t work is because the problem isn’t the belly, it is the anxiety causing the belly ache.

 How does anxiety affect adults?

-For the loved ones around the person with anxiety, their relationship can grow strained and tense.
-The anxious person may unintentionally project their anxious feelings onto the ones they loved, but instead of coming out like anxiety, the feelings look like anger, irritability or moodiness.
+For the loved ones around the person with anxiety, relationships can grow strained and tense.
+The anxious person may project their anxious feelings onto the ones they loved, but instead of coming out like anxiety, the feelings come out with anger, irritability or moodiness.

 Does anxiety go away?